 From 1984-1999 I sat in one spot in the center of the computer revolution, staring into screens, surfing the technology wave, working twice as hard to dodge and surmount all the obstacles a computer puts in the way of creativity, learning how to embrace its double-edged attributes.

-I worked hard to get the stuff into the computer– so many programs, so many hundreds of thousands of hours– and then equally hard to get it out, as video, prints, moving parts of sculpture.
+I worked hard to get the stuff into the computer– so many programs, hundreds of thousands of hours– and then equally hard to get it out, as video, prints, moving parts of sculpture.
 Much of this time was before drawing tablets, sophisticated print systems and the Internet.
-You can see some of the computer art that was considered groundbreaking in the 1980s and 1990s here.
+There were just a handful of us working in the medium.
+You can see some of the computer art that made such a fuss back in the day here.

 Eventually it all paid off.
 Beach house in Venice, many friends, good marriage, great Christmas parties.
 I traded all that for a sketchbook and some drafting pens.
 I don’t have a “day job.”
 I survive on my art.
 I’m not affiliated with any organization or university, and I don’t speak Turkish.
 It’s like functioning with a large burlap bag over your head.
 But I draw this irreplaceable place, and the people here know that and love it, so I get along.
 For years I’ve been doing this project alone–I almost said Alone in the Dark, boo hoo– with the help of a few generous patrons.
 Angels all.
 Every single one has contributed mightily to this project.
 Thank you.